-The property was initially a hog farm, and so Laurie started with raising a few pigs and completed the provincial Environmental Farm Plan that supports farm operations in completing agri-environmental risk assessments.
+The property was initially a hog farm, and Laurie started by raising a few Berkshire pigs.
+She also completed the provincial Environmental Farm Plan that supports farm operations in completing agri-environmental risk assessments.
 She purchased two Great Pyrenees dogs soon after, and the rescue of Josh the Jack Russell came next.

-One special addition to the flock was a CVM/Romeldale ram whose fibre won 1st prize in his category at the 2013 All-Canadian Classic Sheep Show that was held in Barriere, BC.
+One special addition to the flock was a CVM/Romeldale ram whose fibre won 1st prize in his category at the 2013 All-Canadian Classic Sheep Show held in Barriere, BC.
 Most definitely more CVM/Romeldale sheep multiplied!

 For updates on what is going on at Disdero Ranch, have a look at our Facebook page.